 The senior thesis may take the form of a detailed critical or historical essay on a topic drawn from any of the major fields of study embraced by the division, or it may take the form of a creative work.
-All thesis proposals must be approved by the division; approval of a creative thesis proposal is given only if the candidate shows a developed sense of his or her craft and submits a writing sample that shows promise of creative talent.
+All thesis proposals must be approved by the division; approval of a creative thesis proposal is given only if the candidate shows a developed sense of their craft and submits a writing sample that shows promise of creative talent.

 - Transfer students should take a foreign-language placement test at the time of their first registration.